Robinlovelace/Creating-maps-in-R/intro-spatial.md

 # Part V: Taking spatial data analysis in R further

-The skills you have learned in this tutorial are applicable to a very wide range of datasets, spatial or not.
+The skills taught in this tutorial are applicable to a very wide range of situations, spatial or not.
 Often experimentation is the most rewarding learning method, rather than just searching for the 'best' way of doing something (Kabakoff, 2011).
-We recommend you play around with your own data.
+We recommend you play around with your data.

 If you would like to learn more about R's spatial functionalities, including more exercises on loading, saving and manipulating data, we recommend a slightly longer and more advanced tutorial (Cheshire and Lovelace, 2014).
-An up-to-date repository of this project, including example dataset and all the code used to compile the tutorial, can be found on its GitHub page:
+An up-to-date repository of this project, including example datasets and all the code used, can be found on its GitHub page:
 [github.com/geocomPP/sdvwR](https://github.com/geocomPP/sdvwR).
+There are also a number of bonus 'vignettes' associated with the present tutorial.
+These can be found on the [vignettes page](https://github.com/Robinlovelace/Creating-maps-in-R/tree/master/vignettes) of the project's repository.

 Another advanced tutorial is "Using spatial data", which has example code and data that can be downloaded from the
 [useR 2013 conference page](http://www.edii.uclm.es/~useR-2013//Tutorials/Bivand.html).